Hissal/Closures/ClosureTests/TestGuidelines.md

 ## Default edge case tests
 **Each one of these must be tested on all types of "Normal" closures**
 - NullContext_Invoke_DoesNotThrow
-- NullDelegate_Invoke_DoesNotThrow (for ref arg closures call this with non ref arg)
+- NullDelegate_Invoke_DoesNotThrow (For ref arg closures call this with non ref arg)
 - NullDelegate_Add_DoesNotThrow
 - Add_NullDelegate_DoesNotThrow
 - NullDelegate_Remove_DoesNotThrow